 Book In Advance

-Summer in Paris is peak season with lots of tourists.
+Summer in Paris is the peak season with lots of tourists.
 Book your hotels well in advance and be sure to choose one with air conditioning.
 You’ll be glad you did when the heatwave hits.

 Paris in the summer sees its top attractions very busy.
 With a specific entry time or skip-the-line ticket, you can avoid long waits in line.
 You’ll definitely want to book in advance for: